Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data

-\textbf{Abstract:} We investigate the computational issues related to the memory size in the estimation of quadratic covariation using financial ultra-high-frequency data.
-In the multivariate price process, we consider both contamination by the market microstructure noise and the non-synchronous observations.
-We express the multi-scale, flat-top realized kernel, non-flat-top realized kernel, pre-averaging and modulated realized covariance estimators in a quadratic form and fix their bandwidth parameter at a constant value.
-This allows us to operate with limited memory and formulate such estimation approach as a streaming algorithm.
+\textbf{Abstract:} We investigate the computational issues related to the memory size in the estimation of quadratic covariation, taking into account the specifics of financial ultra-high-frequency data.
+In multivariate price processes, we consider both contamination by the market microstructure noise and the non-synchronicity of the observations.
+We formulate a multi-scale, flat-top realized kernel, non-flat-top realized kernel, pre-averaging and modulated realized covariance estimators in quadratic form and fix their bandwidth parameter at a constant value.
+This allows us to operate with limited memory and formulate this estimation as a streaming algorithm.
 We compare the performance of the estimators with fixed bandwidth parameter in a simulation study.
-We find that the estimators ensuring positive semidefiniteness require much higher bandwidth than the estimators without such constraint. \\
+We find that the estimators ensuring positive semidefiniteness require much higher bandwidth than the estimators without this constraint. \\

 \textbf{Keywords:} Ultra-High-Frequency Data, Market Microstructure Noise, Quadratic Covariation, Streaming Algorithm. \\

 \textbf{JEL Codes:} C32, C58, C63. \\